 EB-5 Business plan purpose

-Kurt: The EB5 business plan has two purposes.
-First, you want to make sure your business plan is written to be I-526 compliant and ultimately approved by USCIS.
-Second, your plan needs to position your EB5 offering for marketing.
+Kurt Reuss (Host): The EB5 business plan has two purposes.
+First, you want to make sure your business plan is written to be I-526 compliant and therefore ultimately approved by USCIS and second, your business plan needs to position your EB5 offering for marketing to attract investors.

-Martin: Many years ago, back when the USCIS was still called the INS, they issued four precedent decisions which essentially restricted the EB5 program.
-The ‘Matter of Ho’ is a precedent decision that just says that an extremely detailed business plan is needed in an EB5 undertaking, and it describes all the components.
+Martin Lawler: Years ago, back when the USCIS was still called the INS for Immigration and Naturalization Service, they issued four precedent decisions which essentially restricted the EB5 program.
+The ‘Matter of Ho’ is a precedent decision that just says that an extremely detailed business plan is needed in an EB5 submission, and it describes all its various components.

-If one is submitting a I-526 petition or an Exemplar I-924, a ‘Matter of Ho’ compliant business plan is required.
+If an investor is submitting a I-526 petition or a regional center is submitting an Exemplar I-924 petition, a ‘Matter of Ho’ compliant business plan is required.
 If one is submitting an application for a new EB5 regional center based upon a hypothetical project, a lesser standard is required.

 ‘Matter of Ho’ requires a lot of detail.
 Usually, the project has to be shovel-ready and the land tied up, though not in every case.

-Kurt: Phil, would you mind talking a little bit about the consistency required between the business plan and the other offering documents?
+Kurt: Phil, can you talk a little bit about the consistency required between the business plan and the other offering documents?
 Do you find that this is a minor issue or is this something that USCIS takes very seriously?

-Phil: It’s a very important issue.
-A key requirement is consistency between the business plan, which ultimately supports the assumptions that go into the pro forma, and the feasibility study.
+Phil Cohen: It’s a very important issue.
+A key requirement is consistency between the business plan, which ultimately supports the assumptions that go into the pro forma (financial projections), and the feasibility study (an independent analysis of how feasible the project is).
 At the very least, if there are differences between the feasibility study and the pro forma, especially if you are using revenues as an input into the economic model, the differences should be justifiable.

-Similarly, the economic impact report inputs should match both the business plan and pro forma, which should all align back to the capital stack.
+Similarly, the inputs to the economic impact report should match both the business plan and pro forma, which should all align back to the capital stack.

 Kurt: And what about supporting reasonable inferences?